Helena Normanton

-Helena Florence Normanton, QC (14 December 1882 – 14 October 1957) was the first woman to take advantage of the Sex Disqualification (Removal) Act 1919 and join an institution of the legal profession.
+Helena Florence Normanton, QC (14 December 1882 – 14 October 1957) was the first female barrister in the United Kingdom.
 In November 1922, she was the second woman to be called to the Bar of England and Wales, following the example set by Ivy Williams in May 1922.
-When she married she kept her surname and in 1924 she was the first British married woman to have a passport in the name she was born with.
-In October 2021 Normanton was honoured by the installation of an English Heritage Blue plaque at her London home in Mecklenburgh Square.
+When she married, she kept her surname and in 1924, she was the first British married woman to have a passport in the name she was born with.
+In October 2021, Normanton was honoured by the installation of an English Heritage blue plaque at her London home in Mecklenburgh Square.

 Early life and education

 Normanton was born in East London to Jane Amelia (née Marshall) and piano maker William Alexander Normanton.
 In 1886, when she was just four years old, her father was found dead in a railway tunnel.
-Her mother, who may already have been separated from her father, a stigmatised position in those days, brought up Helena and her younger sister Ethel alone— letting rooms in the family home in Woolwich to wives of officers, before moving to Brighton to run a grocery and later a boarding house.
+Her mother, who may already have been separated from her father, a stigmatised position in those days, brought up Helena and her younger sister Ethel alone – letting rooms in the family home in Woolwich to wives of officers, before moving to Brighton to run a grocery and later a boarding house.

-In 1896 Normanton won a scholarship to the York Place Science School in Brighton, now known as Varndean School for Girls, where she did well, becoming a pupil teacher by the time she left in July 1900.
-Following her mother's death she became responsible for supporting her sister and helped to run the family's boarding-house before attending a teachers' training college at Edge Hill, Liverpool where she studied between 1903–5.
+In 1896, Normanton won a scholarship to the York Place Science School in Brighton, now known as Varndean School, where she did well, becoming a pupil teacher by the time she left in July 1900.
+Following her mother's death, she became responsible for supporting her sister and helped to run the family's boarding-house before studying teacher training at Edge Hill College, Liverpool between 1903 and 1905.
+At one point she was head girl and was told by the Principal to ask the students to give up the cost of cake with their tea one Wednesday to donate the money to the Benevolent Fund.
+The students suggested that they want to keep the cake and instead give up the cost of Wednesday dinner, that was infamous for including badly cooked fish and dessert.
+Normanton reported this to the Principal, Sarah Hale resulting in improvement to the cooking of Wednesday dinner.

-She also read modern history at the University of London as an external student, graduating with first class honours, obtained a Scottish Secondary Teachers' Diploma, and held a diploma in French language, literature and history from Dijon University.
-She lectured in history at Glasgow University and London University, and began to speak and write about feminist issues.
+She also read modern history at the University of London as an external student, graduating with first class honours, obtained a Scottish Secondary Teachers' Diploma, and held a diploma in French language, literature, and history from Dijon University.
+She lectured in history at Glasgow University and London University and began to speak and write about feminist issues.
 She worked as a tutor to the sons of the Baron de Forest, a Liberal MP.
 She spoke at meetings of the Women's Freedom League and supported the Indian National Congress.